Poltergeist (1982 film): Novelization

 A novelization was written by James Kahn, adapted from the film's original screenplay.
 It was printed in the United States through Warner Books, with the first printing in May 1982.
-While the film focuses mainly on the Freeling family, much of the book leans toward the relationship between Tangina and Dr. Lesh away from the family.
+While the film focuses mainly on the Freeling family, much of the book leans toward the relationship between Tangina and Dr. Lesh.
 The novel also expands upon many scenes from the film, such as the nighttime manifestation of outer-dimensional entities of fire and shadows in the Freelings' living room, and an extended version of the kitchen scene in which Marty watches a steak crawl across a countertop.
 In the book, Marty is frozen in place and skeletonized by spiders and rats.
 There are also additional elements not in the film, such as Robbie's mysterious discovery of the clown doll in the yard during his birthday party, and a benevolent spirit, "The Waiting Woman", who protects Carol Anne in the spirit world.